Review: Longueville House Restaurant

 The fifth course was a selection of Irish cheeses served with walnuts, garden chutney and cheddar crackers.

 The food just kept on coming.
 The sixth course was a chocolate dome that encased a very nice rose and cocoa mousse.
-There was a good hit of rose in the mousse and the dessert was reminiscent of Turkish delight.
+The mousse had a good hit of rose, and the dessert was reminiscent of Turkish delight.
 The sweetness and creaminess of the mousse were balanced with ginger crumbs and kiwi fruit.
-An unusual combination but one that worked well, especially if you like your food with strong flavours, as I do.
+An unusual combination but one that works well, especially if you like your food with strong flavours, as I do.

 Longueville House Restaurant review - the Valentine's Night dessert of chocolate mousse with rose and cocoa and ginger crumb and kiwi.